evaxwu/Tonality-Perception-MA-Thesis-R/instcat-analysis.md

 ### 3. Cat-rtg correlation plot

+This is to explore whether categorization and explicit rating results are correlated.

 ``` r
 # how do categorization results map onto explicit ratings?
 # [aggregate = summarize (by mean) in dplyr]